zax456/PII_Advisor/Software_Engineering/README.md

 This function iterates through a directory of resumes and runs the `parsed_content` function, which outputs the masked content and PIIs.
 Essentially, this allows for an iterative, scalable approach for a large amount of resumes from legacy to be updated, instead of from a singular, real-time approach from the job portal.

+If there are errors, the error message would also be inserted into `tmp` table, which stores log messages for such situations.

 Due to changing requirements, the function is not fully implemented, and could run `upload` instead of `parsed_content` as per requirements in future changes.

 ```sh